 I will use you all as conduits of my power and glory, and I will shake the land back to life.
 I will shatter the hold of Lucifer over this land.
 Do you not perceive my timing?

--Love,

-Papa
+-Papa God”

 The foundational scriptures for this first prayer assignment in this series were 2 Chronicles 7:14 and Ezekiel 4:1-2.
 The word “siege” was highlighted out of the passages.